MRo47/blue_oasis/README.md

 complete analysis can be found [here](notebooks/preprocessing.ipynb)

-### Splitting stratergy
+### Splitting strategy

-Given the unbalanced nature of the dataset and exitence of recording groups (different time and locations), a stratified group split was used to ensure no group leakage while distributing the species evenly across train, val and test sets.
+Given the unbalanced nature of the dataset and existence of recording groups (different time and locations), a stratified group split was used to ensure no group leakage while distributing the species evenly across train, val and test sets.
-Since some classes in the dataset have very few annotations its impossible to distribute them evenly across train, val and test sets, hence the following splitting stratergy was used.
+Since some classes in the dataset have very few annotations its impossible to distribute them evenly across train, val and test sets, hence the following splitting strategy was used.

 1. Filter out classes that have less than 10 annotations.
 2. Identify classes that have too few unique groups, call these problematic classes.
 These classes cannot be safely stratified across required number of splits to ensure no group leakage.